BarisAlbayrakIEEE/StructuralAnalysis/README_python.md

 - Type module with type registry (e.g. panel.py including register_panel function)
 - SAMM module with analysis registry (e.g. panel_buckling.py including register_panel_buckling function)
 - Type UI form js file with UI form registry (e.g. panel_ui.js including register_panel_ui function)
-- **Core API shall provide the registry routines which shall be executed by the registry functions of the plugins.**
+- **Core API shall provide the registry routines which shall be executed by the python and js registry functions.**

 [The overview of the problem](#sec31) explained the dependencies within the data.
 The dependencies/relations in the data require a link-based (i.e. pointer-based) data structure for the memory managemant.